Addd12/adabot/README.md

   - object detection
   - object sensing

-Raspberry Pi 4 model B with 4GB, a sufficient memory amount to successfully finish this project.
+Raspberry Pi (also referred to as "the board") 4 model B with 4GB, a sufficient memory amount to successfully finish this project.
 It has its own operating system named Raspberry Pi OS, which is Linux based.
 Considering that, the project can be developed directly from Raspberry Pi and this project was developed in Visual Studio Code IDE.
 # Set up
 The set up of the Raspberry Pi OS can be completed by following the instructions of [their official page](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up).
 # Line-following
-The code for this task is located on the robot.py file.
+The code for this task can be found on the robot.py file.
 It can be run using `python3 robot.py`.
+For this task I have used 2 IR sensors that are connected to the board through the GPIO pins using jumper wires.
 # Object detection
 After the successful installation of the Raspberry Pi OS you can get the code by running
 > git clone https://github.com/Addd12/adabot.git